What is a river?

 Watershed – Water flows down the side of hills into rivers.
 But, water that lands on opposite sides of the same hill might flow into different rivers.
 The watershed is the boundary between two river basins.

 - Can you name the rivers on an interactive world map?

 - Complete some river activity sheets

 - See otters, kingfishers, herons and dippers on wildlife presenter Simon King's live river webcam

-- Play an interactive game, Where Rivers Meet the Sea
+- Take a virtual field trip into a west coast estuary with an online game, Where Rivers Meet the Sea

 Children's books about rivers